Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 I will continue to do LC while I am up here but it might be less.
 I did an easy stack problem as well.
 Clear-digits might be the easiest stack problem.
 These are getting pretty easy.

+## Day 38: 10/29:25: Leaving St.Louis and Did Some Work
+Just let st.louis and sitting in the airport doing leetcode right now.
+Did a bit problem I have to remember that he bin() function will convert an integr into binary so that we can deal with the problems that involve binary.

+There was a o(1) time and space complexity but I messed it up.
+Whatever.